 Cell tower developments are complex.
 One reason is that they must fully comply with a multitude of local, state, and federal regulations.
 Additionally, specialists from various fields like real estate, legal, engineering, and architecture must collaborate to design, plan, negotiate and build a cell tower.
 With all these components in mind, it is essential to have a qualified consultant as your right hand to pull all these interests together.
 Suppose you are building a home, hiring an “expert negotiator” would be the last thing you want to do.
 Rather, you need to hire a home builder who understands excavation, framing, contracts, pricing, utilities, plumbing, etc. Likewise, you would not hire a plumber to build you the house on the basis that he’s been involved in new construction.
 In the wireless industry, a ‘plumber’ (which in this case, is an inexperienced lease consultant) may say they are experienced in wireless negotiations because they worked in call centers to buy wireless leases in the past.
 Companies that purchase cell tower leases for a low price so that they can repackage and resell for a higher price employ call center agents that often strike out on their own, advertising on the internet as “wireless consultants.”
 Property owners need to be mindful of cell tower lease consultants found on the internet who exaggerate their wireless experience from this call center job.
 It is up to you to navigate through what is real and what is an exaggeration.
 This happens in every field, but it is more pronounced in wireless.
 This is because the industry is so specialized that it is hard to decipher what is real.

-At Terabonne, we confidently say we are cell tower lease experts, and only work on wireless cell towers and rooftops projects for property owners.
+At Terabonne, client privacy is supreme.
+We do not blast emails or sell email addresses.
+Our business is wireless consultation to clients in need of expertise in the field to protect their properties and maximize their values.
+We get front row seats to major tower projects, and are involved with every aspect of tower development, from initial tower designs, to zoning support, construction drawings, engineering presentations to boards/residents/commissioners, Phase I environmental reviews, tower and rooftop lease negotiations, structural engineering assessments, rooftop engineering reviews, construction management, though technology upgrades and generator adds.
+We confidently say we are the cell tower experts for property owners, and only work on wireless cell towers and rooftop projects for property owners.
 Our employees are truly wireless experts.
-Our president engineered, negotiated, leased, designed, built and operated wireless carriers’ cell tower networks nationwide.
+Our president designed, engineered, negotiated, leased, constructed, and operated T-Mobile’s tower infrastructures and other wireless carriers’ cell tower networks nationwide.
 This is why private individuals and corporations hire Terabonne to handle all matters involving their wireless properties.
 You should, too.

 Let’s discuss your cell tower opportunity.
 We will share with you what we know about your cell tower ground lease.
 Never a fee until we agree to work together and we deliver all-inclusive results to your satisfaction.
 Unheard of assurance and confidence.
 Please email, call or send us a message anytime.